-There are several options for handling your 401(k) rollover in Rock Hill, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
+There are several options for handling your 401(k) rollover in Rock Hill, MO, and oftentimes it takes trustworthy financial planning and an experienced financial advisor to know how to best deal with your savings.
+Correct Capital is an independent advisory firm with fiduciary advisors.
 This means any advice we give is based on what we believe is best for your financial needs.
-Our business is built on trust and your belief that we’ll do what’s best for you.
-We offer objective, expert advice, and will never try to convince you of something we don’t believe in ourselves.
+Our business is built on trust and your confidence that we’ll do what’s best for you.
+We offer unbiased, expert advice, and will never try to convince you of something we don’t believe in ourselves.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Rock Hill, MO.

-However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
-After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
-Withdrawal options can be limited and large amounts of your money will be withheld.
+However, it should be mentioned that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
+After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
+It can also be a hassle to oversee several different retirement plans with several different recordkeepers.
+Withdrawal options can be limited and have large federal withholding requirements.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you choose whether you should stay with your old 401(k) or not.
+Correct Capital's retirement consultants can help you decide if sticking with your old 401(k) is the best option for you.

-If your new employer in Rock Hill, MO also offers a 401(k), most employers will allow you to roll over your 401(k) assets to their plan.
-This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, insight, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 if you are still working.
+If your new employer in Rock Hill, MO also offers a 401(k), most of the time they will allow you to roll over your 401(k) assets to their plan.
+You may consider this if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, advice, or loan options.
+Also, required minimum distributions may be delayed even after you turn 72 if you are still in the workforce.

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account started to move savings from a formeremployer’s 401(k).
-If you already have an IRA, you can consider transferring the money there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
-This way, the tax status of the money you already invested is not affected.
+A Rollover IRA is an account opened to move money from a former employer’s 401(k).
+If you’ve already opened an IRA, you can consider moving the funds there for your 401(k) rollover.
+Depending on which type of 401(k) you were contributing to, it may be best to roll money to a Traditional or a Roth IRA.
+This way, you maintain your tax status with the money you have contributed.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Money deposited into a Traditional IRA may be tax-deductible. the pre-tax money you paid into your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-Upon turning 72, you will have to take out required minimum distributions regardless of your status in the workforce.
+After turning 72, you will be obligated to take out required minimum distributions regardless of whether or not you are still in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit at the time the contributions are made.
-The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
+Contributions to Roth IRAs are made with after-tax money, so there is no tax benefit until the money is withdrawn.
+The benefit is that you do not pay taxes when you withdraw the money.
+Money you contributed to a Roth 401(k) account is typically rolled into a Roth IRA.
 At any time you can take out the money you’ve invested without having to pay taxes, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when funds are withdrawn.
-Different from Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+Unlike Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.

-You can open an IRA with many banks or any brokerage firm in Rock Hill, MO, however they often vary in terms of fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find the best fit for you.
+You can open an IRA with many banks or any brokerage firm in Rock Hill, MO, however many come with varying fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find the best fit for you.

 4. Cash Out.